LashaBuxo/SentEmo-Analyzer/README.md

 ```

 ## Example Projects

-Based on **library** there are 3 created project, which aims to show library *in action.*'
+Based on the **sent-emo library** there is 3 project, which aims to show the sent-emo library in action:'

   1st project - completed.
   2nd project - soon...
   3rd project - soon...

  ![](example_projects_design.png)